supminn/notion-clone/README.md

 - Make page title editable in `QuillEditor`.
 - Go through [vercel issue](https://github.com/vercel/next.js/issues/49373) to find a better fix for this temp.
+- Setup a row level policy for all the tables in supabase.
+[Timestamp](https://youtu.be/A3l6YYkXzzg?t=41848)

 ### CHALLENGES